-Among other relevant available information: Pastor and colleagues found GHG co-pollutants emissions of particulate matter from large industrial GHG emitters in general, and refineries in particular, result in substantially increased emission burdens in low-income communities of color throughout the state.
-Clark and colleagues found persistent disparately elevated exposures to refined fuels combustion emissions among people of color along major roadways in California and the U.S. Zhao and colleagues showed that exposures to the portion of those emissions that could result from climate protection decisions to use more biofuel, instead of more electrification of transportation among other sectors, would cause very large air pollution-induced premature death increments statewide.
+Among other relevant available information: Pastor and colleagues found GHG co-pollutants from large industrial GHG emitters in general, and refineries in particular, caused substantially increased particulate matter emission burdens in low-income communities of color throughout the state.
+Clark and colleagues found persistent disparately elevated exposures to refined fuels combustion emissions among people of color along major roadways in California and U.S. Zhao and colleagues showed that exposures to the portion of those emissions that could result from climate protection decisions to use more biofuel, instead of more electrification of transportation among other sectors, would cause very large air pollution-induced premature death increments statewide.